 If reasonable, pay down your previous loan balances before attending your MBA program to avoid accruing interest further while in school.

 Once you’ve completed your MBA, your next goal will be to get your new career started.
-After you’ve secured a position and have a job offer letter in hand, you may be able to refinance your student loans for a lower rate.
+After you’ve secured a position you may be able to refinance your student loans for a lower rate.
 MBA graduates with federal loans can also use one of the government’s income-based repayment programs until they’re ready to pay off their student loans more aggressively.